fwhelan/coinfinder/README.md

 </div>

 ### What is it? ###
-Coinfinder is an algorithm and software tool that detects genes which associate and dissociate with other genes more often than expected by chance in pangenomes.
+Coinfinder (pronounced "coin-finder") is an algorithm and software tool that detects genes which associate and dissociate with other genes more often than expected by chance in pangenomes.
 Coinfinder is written primarily in C++ and is a command line tool which generates text, gexf, and pdf outputs for the user.

 Coinfinder uses a Bonferroni-corrected Binomial exact test statistic of the expected and observed rates of gene-gene association to evaluate whether a given gene pair is coincident.